axelitus/fuel-pkg-history/README.md

 	\Package::load('history');

-To load it automatically you should edit your App's config file (config.php).
-Look for the 'always_load' key and under 'packages' and set an entry with the 'history' string.
+To load it automatically you should edit your app's config file (`config.php`).
+Look for the `always_load` key and under `packages` and set an entry with the 'history' string.
 It should look similar to this:

 	...
 	'always_load'	=> array(